synduce/Synduce/README_EVALUATION.md

 5) In the fifth example, the programmer added `(g r)` as an argument to `g3`.
 The problem is realizable.
 Running `./Synduce benchmarks/count_between_example/5.ml` produces a solution in less than a second (the solution should include a definition for the functions `g0`, `g1`, `g2`, `g3`).
-The solution should be functionally equivalent to the one given in the paper.
+The solution should be functionally equivalent to the one given in the paper on the second column of page 3.